xullnn/ls_pull_over_push/120/answers.md

 Tow things here need to be noticed:
 - not all ancestors are classes
-- their direct superclass is `class Object`
+- their direct superclass is `Object` class

 Actually `Enumerable`, `Comparable` and `Kernel` are modules, not classes.
-Modules are like pluggable packages that can enable specific classes to do many things.
-Once a class includes a module, its instances and its subclasses' instances are able to do things in this module.(graph may not showed complete, click link below to see full)
+Modules are like pluggable packages that enable specific classes to do many things.
+Once a class includes a module, its instances and its subclasses' instances are able to do things defined in this module.(graph may not showed complete, click link below to see full)

 https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/core.jpg

 ![](https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/core.jpg)
 *Kernel is included in `class Object`, this is not labelled in the graph.*

 36. `class C` inherits from `class B` inherits from `class A` inherits from `class Object`.
 Is this multiple Inheritance?

-- If not, give an example of multiple inheritance
+If not, give an example of multiple inheritance

 - No. It's not.
 Multiple inheritance means one class directly inherits from many classes.
 - exmaple: